Fourmiant/EmeraldCoast/Resources/ReadMe.txt

 Game                    : DOOM2
 Map #                   : Map01-32
 Single Player           : Yes
 Cooperative 2-4 Player  : Yes
 Deathmatch 2-4 Player   : Yes, but not tested.
 Many levels are altered in-game to make them more hospitable to DM play.

-Difficulty Settings     : Yes, so I don't want to hear any whining about it being too difficult.
+Difficulty Settings     : Yes, so I don't want to hear any whining about it being too difficult (or too easy o.O).

 * Construction *
 Base                    : New levels from scratch Build Time              : No idea, way way too long anyway.
 I started this in late 2018.
-Editor(s) used          : Slade, DoombuilderX
+Editor(s) used          : Slade, DoombuilderX, Gimp

 Known Bugs              : Texture alignment bugs.
 Probably other bugs too.